CORPORATE GOVERNANCE REPORT

 Risk management comprises of the organisational rules and actions for early identification of the risks in the course of doing business and the management of such risks.
 Risk management includes implementing systems to identify risks at an early stage, report them and take measures to mitigate them.

-The General Manager - Internal Audit is responsible for coordinating with the Heads of various departments with respect to the process of identifying key risks associated with the business, the manner of handling such risks, the adequacy of mitigating factors, recommending corrective action and reporting to the Audit Committee.
+The Vice President - Internal Audit is responsible for coordinating with the various head of departments with respect to the process of identifying key risks associated with the business, the manner of handling risks, the adequacy of mitigating factors, recommending corrective action and reporting to the Audit Committee.

 2.0 BOARD OF DIRECTORS

 The Board of the Company has an optimum combination of Executive and Non-Executive Directors to maintain the independence of the Board.
-Dr. Vijay Mallya, the Chairman of the Board, is a Non-Executive and an Independent Director.
+Dr. Vijay Mallya, the Chairman of the Board is a Non-Executive and an Independent Director.
+Dr. Thomas Hoffmann has been appointed as the Whole-time Director of the Company with effect from April 2, 2013.

 All Non-Executive Independent Directors comply with the requirements of the Listing Agreement applicable to "Independent Director".